Real Estate Websites

 A Brochure style of website is usually going to be www.YourBusinessName.com and generally focus on you, the real estate professional; whether you are an agent, real estate brokerage or a team.
 This is where you have the ability to tell why a potential home buyer or home seller would would want to work with you.
 This is where you explain your value proposition.

 On the Brochure style of agent website you should introduce yourself (or your brokerage), talk about your previous real estate accomplishments, explain your unique value proposition and display client testimonials.

 The SEO (search engine optimization) for this type of site should be focused on your actual name or your real estate brokerage or team name.
 Unfortunately, many of these types of websites may get crawled but not indexed.
-You should have a Google My Business (GMB) listing set up under the exact Name, Address and Phone Number (NAP).
+You should have a Google Business Profile (GMB) listing set up under the exact Name, Address and Phone Number (NAP).
 The strategy so if someone types your name into a search engine, your web presence comes up.
 You may also want to SEO the site for other terms like – top agent in “yourcity”.

 The Pros and Cons of the Brochure Style of Website

 These types of websites generally do not generate new business.
 I know you just said to yourself, “then why am I going to do it”?
 Keep in mind, a brochure website is being found because they are looking for YOU (or at least your real estate branding) on the web.
 If that is the case, they already know your name, they know you are in Real Estate, they are just getting some more information on you or ready to reach out.

 Captive Real Estate Audience